ljonesdesign/161-recitations/docs/02-commandline.md

 * [Absolute Beginner Guide to the Mac OS Terminal](https://www.youtube.com/watch?v=aKRYQsKR46I)
 * [Command Line Interface Tutorial (with GitBash)](https://www.youtube.com/watch?v=sw9kdFka8rA)

-If you decide to download [git for windows](https://gitforwindows.org) to tryout git bash, just install with all of the default items.
-The Git GUI will be installed, but you won't need that for this tutorial, and you probably will not ever use it.
-(I don't ever use it.)
+If you decide to download [git for windows](https://gitforwindows.org) to tryout GitBash, just install with all of the default items.

+!>The Git GUI will be installed, but you won't need that for this tutorial, and you probably will not ever use it.
+I don't ever use it.
 So that could be the one item that you uncheck and don't install.

- This is the easiest way to get to play with command line tools like you would on a Mac.
+GitBash is the easiest way to get to play with command line tools like you would on a Mac.
 Git is another thing altogether, and this video does not get into git or github.
+It is also possible now to install Linux Ubuntu as a Subsystem on Windows.